NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 ### Red House Rising
 <img src="/res/blog_5/meme.png">
 We all know political movements seem to happen in waves - the different political parties are gaining and losing power all the time.
 But what can their current victories or losses tell us about the future?
-Should we have foreseen the republican ascension and what mathematical tools can help us predict the future?
 Can we prove that presidential victories produce losses in congress?

 ### Some things take time
 Before we get to politics let's take a look at any easy example of two things changing in time